01 / Geographical focus

-The project must be carried out as a partnership: it must include at least one Coordinating HEI in the Wallonia-Brussels Federation as North coordinator, one South Coordinating HEI and at least one Partner HEI in the Wallonia-Brussels Federation.
+The project must be carried out as a partnership: it must include at least one Coordinating HEI in the Wallonia Brussels Federation as WBF coordinator, one Coordinating HEI in the partner country and at least one Partner HEI in the Wallonia Brussels Federation, Belgium.

-The teaching and/or research partner institutions in the South must meet the following requirements:
+The teaching and/or research partner institutions in the partner country must meet the following requirements: